 The SPG does not apply to internal university signatures, approvals, or processes (e.g., time sheets, journal entries, purchase order requests, etc.,).

 University personnel with general questions concerning the scope of authority may contact the Office of the General Counsel for advice or may direct specific operational questions to their immediate supervisor.
-Vendors may contact the Procurement Solutions Team with any questions.
+Suppliers may contact the Procurement Solutions Team with any questions.

 This form should be sent as an attachment with your requisition only if your purchase cannot be competitively bid.